Alek Thomas Preview, Player Props: Diamondbacks vs. Padres

 Alek Thomas vs. Padres Preview, Player Prop Bets - August 19

-Alek Thomas -- hitting .250 with a double, a triple and two RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Matt Waldron on the hill, on August 19 at 3:10 PM ET.
+On Saturday, Alek Thomas (batting .296 in his past 10 games) and the Arizona Diamondbacks play the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 8:40 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Padres.
+He had a one-hit performance in his most recent game (1-for-3) against the Padres.

 Alek Thomas Game Info & Props vs. the Padres